cloudera/impyla/DEVELOP.md

     python setup.py register sdist bdist_egg upload
     ```

-6. If working on master, bump up to the next anticipated version with a `-dev`
+6. If working on master, bump up to the next anticipated version with a `.dev0`
 tag and commit